jumio-oss/geb-mobile/README.md

 ## Actual supported stuff

+## TODO
++ Different Dependency Managment for Appium and Selendroid, cause latest Appium Client needs a selenium version that breaks the selendroid server
++ Test the iosdriver on mac with the UIMountain or UICatalog app
++ Improve performance, when checking the attributes or property of a WebElement

 ## Hints
  + Don't wait for the Android Emulator , use a real device
  + for easy dev: put break-point on desired method,